Iyengar111/NanoLog/README.md

 #### Thread Count 30
-Picture changes here!
-There is a interesting case [here](https://github.com/Iyengar111/NanoLog/issues/4).
+* Picture changes here!
+There is an interesting case [here](https://github.com/Iyengar111/NanoLog/issues/4).
 This needs to be solved.
+If you have ideas on how to solve this, please comment there.
 Coming soon :)

 # Latency benchmark of Non guaranteed logger
 * Take a look at [non_guaranteed_nanolog_benchmark.cpp](https://github.com/Iyengar111/NanoLog/blob/master/non_guaranteed_nanolog_benchmark.cpp) for the code used to generate the latency numbers.